-- A. Dispute Resolution A process for addressing disagreements regarding the enrollment, school selection, or services for children and youth who are homeless. - B. Every Student Succeeds Act (ESSA) A federal law codified at 20 U.S. Code §6301 et sq. whose stated purpose is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps. - C. Homeless Advisory Committee A group of school-based and community representatives involved in the coordinated delivery of services to children and youth who are homeless. - D. Homeless Education Liaison Individual identified by the school district to ensure that the rights of students who are homeless, in accordance with McKinney-Vento Homeless Assistance Act (hereinafter known as the McKinney-Vento Act), are protected.
+- A. Dispute Resolution A process for addressing disagreements regarding the enrollment, school selection, or services for children and youth who are experiencing homelessness. - B. Every Student Succeeds Act (ESSA) A federal law codified at 20 U.S. Code §6301 et seq. whose stated purpose is to provide all children significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps. - C. HCPSS Employee Any individual who is a permanent or temporary employee of the HCPSS whose compensation is paid in whole or part by the Board, including but not limited to, school-based administrators, teachers, substitute teachers, paraeducators, and other school-based and Central Office support staff. - D. Homeless Advisory Committee A group of school-based and community representatives involved in the coordinated delivery of services to children and youth who are experiencing homelessness. - E. Homeless Education Liaison Individual identified by the school district to ensure the rights of students who are experiencing homelessness, in accordance with McKinney-Vento Act. - F. McKinney-Vento Homeless Assistance Act A federal law that describes the educational rights of children and youth who are experiencing homelessness. - G. Migratory Student A child who moves frequently between schools and school districts often crossing state lines, to follow the work of their parents. - H. Parent Any one of the following, recognized as the adult(s) legally responsible for the student: - 1.

-- E. Homeless Student A student who lacks a fixed, regular, and adequate nighttime residence, whether or not the temporary housing is located in Howard County, including: - 1.
-Students who are sharing the housing of other persons due to loss of housing or to economic hardship, or due to a similar reason; living in motels, hotels, transitional housing, or campgrounds due to the lack of alternative accommodations; living in emergency or transitional shelters; abandoned in hospitals; are runaways, living in shelters or other inadequate accommodations. - 2.
-Students who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings. - 3.
-Students who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings. - 4.
-Migratory students as defined under federal law who qualify as homeless because they are living in the circumstances above. - F. McKinney-Vento Act A federal law that describes the educational rights of children and youth who are homeless. - G. Parent Any one of the following, recognized as the adult(s) legally responsible for the student: - 1.
 Biological Parent A natural parent whose parental rights have not been terminated. - 2.
 Adoptive Parent A person who has legally adopted the student and whose parental rights have not been terminated. - 3.
 Custodian A person or an agency appointed by the court as the legal custodian of the student and granted parental rights and responsibilities. - 4.
-Guardian A person who had been placed by the court in charge of the affairs of the student and granted parental rights and responsibilities. - 5.
-Caregiver An adult resident of Howard County who exercises care, custody or control over the student, but who is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article §7-101 (c) (Informal Kinship Care). - 6.
-Foster Parent An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article §5-507.
+Guardian A person who had been placed by the court in charge of the affairs of the student and granted parental rights and responsibilities.